Monday, May 10, 2010

 The Joy of the Wilderness

-When God arrived in Egypt, a land of immense wealth and grandeur, He brought devastation, sending ten plagues, each more devastating than the last.
-The Red Sea also became a place of ruin.
+When God arrived in Egypt, a land of immense wealth and grandeur, He brought devastation, striking it with ten plagues.
+The Red Sea also became a place of retribution and upheaval.

-Yet, as the Midrash tells us, God takes no pleasure in destroying His world.
-When the angels sang as the Egyptians drowned, God rebuked them: "How can you sing," He said, "when My creations are perishing in the sea?"
+God, of course, takes no pleasure in destroying His world.
+When the angels wanted to sing as the Egyptians drowned, God rebuked them: “How can you sing,” He said, “when My creations are perishing in the sea?”

 But when God led the Israelites into the barren wilderness of Sinai, something extraordinary happened.

 The desert—empty, dry, lifeless—began to bloom.
 Manna fell from the sky to feed the hungry.
 Fresh water flowed from Miriam’s well.
-The clouds of God’s glory shielded the people from the scorching sun, drove away snakes and scorpions, and straightened their path.
+The clouds of God’s glory shielded the people from the scorching sun, drove away snakes and scorpions, and straightened the path before the traveling nation.

 The Israelites, once slaves in a land of affliction, now found themselves free in a place of Divine providence.

-Much like the poor village in the parable, the wilderness was transformed.
+Much like the run-down village in the story, the wilderness was transformed.
 No longer a place of desolation, it became a sanctuary of life and sustenance.
-Even the wilderness itself rejoiced, as Isaiah said, "The wilderness and the wasteland will rejoice over them; the desert will jubilate and blossom like a rose" (Isaiah 35:1).
+The wilderness itself rejoiced.
+“The wilderness and the wasteland will rejoice over them; the desert will jubilate and blossom like a rose” (Isaiah 35:1).